-Most of us are feeling isolated at the moment.
+Many of us are currently feeling isolated.

 For many, social distancing has meant giving up a sense of normalcy and missing out on opportunities to spend time with friends and family.
-Nerves and anxiety over financial uncertainty and the endless lousy news cycle can make joy seem like a distant memory.

 But that doesn't have to be the case.
-As we navigate these unprecedented waters, we can do so together.
+As we continue to navigate these unprecedented waters, we can do so together.
 Even with social distancing measures in place, there are still ways to find moments of joy and seek others' support.

 Family dinners and nights out on the town may not be an option right now, but that doesn't mean you have to abandon your friends and family.
 Many of your loved ones are likely just as lonely right now, and some human connection can make a vast difference, even if it has to be from a distance.